Celebrating Pi – A Transcendental Number

 As an educator, I like to find as many reasons to celebrate knowledge as possible.
 So when I learned that March 14th is internationally recognized as Pi Day – because that date is 3/14, as the rounded pi number 3.14 – I was a little perplexed, to be quite honest.
 Why is a simple number being celebrated by so many people?

-Sure, it’s always a good time to eat pie in school, which many teachers already do every Pi Day.
+Sure, it’s always a good time to eat pie in school, which many educators already do every Pi Day.
 Most people are familiar with pi as the constant π derived from dividing the circumference by the radius of any circle.
 Pi helps us find the circumference and the area of circles; that’s useful.
 But is that all pi is good for – circles and a reason to delight in some delicious pies?

 Dear reader, you’ll want to take a moment and brace yourself for this.